hudec117/sf-auto-oauth/README.md

 ## Setup

-### Standalone

-1. TODO

 ### Docker

 1. Use Docker to build an image using the Dockerfile.
-    * Note: the Dockerfile downloads the latest version of Chrome but the Selenium Chrome Driver version is fixed.
-You may need to update the Chrome Driver version manually. (if it starts to break)
 2. Deploy to the cloud (tested on GCP's Cloud Run)

 ### Trusted IP Ranges